wgross/envDSL/README.md

     ...
 }
 ```
 The name of the console ist taken from (Get-Host).Name.
-This should be compatibel with all platforms Core and classic .Net.
+This should be compatible with all platforms: Core and classic .Net.

 ##  Guard Code which needs Admin Rights